rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

 ## Related issues

-This lists some related issues.
 These are probably only interesting to people who really want to take a deep dive into the topic :)

 * [rust#60966]: The Rust PR that introduced diagnostic items